-Sports: football, baseball, boxing, MMA, basketball, in certain cliques hockey and, when deployed with foreign troops, soccer.
+Sports: football, baseball, boxing, MMA, basketball, in certain cliques hockey, and, when deployed with foreign troops, soccer.

-When we started running low on topics of discussion, there were always TV shows, music, and movies (when I got home my wife was impressed with my new found knowledge of pop culture).
+When we started running low on topics of discussion, there were always TV shows, music, and movies (when I got home my wife was impressed with my newfound knowledge of pop culture).

-And always, there is conversation about food: food you wish you had, how bad the food is where you are at, trading recipes for ramen soup and MREs, best place back in the world for burgers, ribs, pizza.
+And always, there is conversation about food: the food you wish you had, how bad the food is where you are at, trading recipes for ramen soup and MREs, the best place back in the world for burgers, ribs, pizza.

 Then there is what to do after the war, stay in?
 Get out?
 What states offer the best unemployment insurance (this was an actual topic I heard at a transition briefing when I left the active duty army).